Surgical Procedures: Dilation and Curettage

 What is a Dilation and Curettage (D&C)?

-A dilation and curettage (D&C) is a surgical procedure where the uterine cervix is dilated (expanded to be bigger) so that tissue can be removed from the uterus.
+A dilation and curettage (also called a D&C) is a surgical procedure where the cervix in your uterus is dilated (made wider) so that tissue can be removed from the uterus.
 A D&C can be done to diagnose and treat many types of uterine conditions.

 When used to diagnose an issue, a D&C can look for: